selenafratila/Simulator/README.md

 <img width="870" height="870" alt="download2" src="https://github.com/user-attachments/assets/5b808601-71cf-4b7a-856f-5bbc0ebcc924" />

--**The Glass District:** A mix of glass towers and a massive concrete barrier.
+- **The Glass District:** A mix of glass towers and a massive concrete barrier.

 What to observe: